Related: Squarespace Review – 2023

 Both WordPress and Squarespace offer great options for plugins and themes.
 WordPress has the advantage over Squarespace of having hundreds of themes available for you.
 Your Squarespace site has 70 Squarespace themes, whereas there are over 11,500+ WordPress Themes.

 WordPress has an impressive number available due to being open source.
 In comparison, Squarespace’s themes focus on having the best themes of all the website builders.
 They are easier to use and do not require the learning curve of WordPress themes.

 WordPress Themes demonstrate that quantity is not always quality.
 If a free WordPress theme is not compatible, you may need to use custom CSS to make sure that the source code will work properly.
-If you do not have any coding experience and are not a programmer, this may be difficult.
+This may be difficult if you do not have any coding experience and are not a programmer.

 Each element is editable from your fonts to your page colors.
 The types of font choices are numerous.
 With a variety of font choices in each section, you are sure to get the look you desire without the hundreds of options in WP.

 WordPress has a style editor, Customizer, which is not the most intuitive of editors.
 Customizer allows you to edit and set up the website.
-In comparison.
-Squarespace has the better editor.
+In comparison, Squarespace has a better editor.

 WordPress, not wordpress.com, is a free platform with some themes included.
 Anyone can create an account and begin building their website.
 WordPress themes and WordPress plugins are available for purchase if you need to add something like SEO plugins to assist search engines in finding and ranking your content.
 A WordPress theme can vary in cost, and there are quite a bit of paid themes available.